JuliaReach/Reachability.jl/docs/src/lib/systems.md

 ## Types of systems

-[Systems.jl](https://github.com/JuliaReach/Systems.jl) provides some convenience types and methods to work with mathematical sytems models.
+[Systems.jl](https://github.com/JuliaReach/Systems.jl) provides some convenience types and methods to work with mathematical systems models.
 Every system inherits from `AbstractSystem`.

 We support the following two concrete types of systems.